 Information for Students

 We encourage students to take placements with us.
-If you are interested in learning more about working as a research nurse then please do get in touch.
-We were the only research team to be nominated for the 2018 Placement of the Year Award.
+If you are interested in learning more about working as a research nurse, or you think a clinical academic career is what you would like, then please do get in touch.
+We were nominated for the 2018 Placement of the Year Award and we continue to have great feedback from our students.

 A Day in the Life of an ORNIID Research Nurse